wilsonmar/wilsonmar.github.io/_posts/2016-10-29-iot-raspberry-install.md

 * Raspbian, a derivative of Debian Linux (described on this page, below):
 <br /><br />

-To install the Raspian operating system on a Raspberry Pi 3 board:
+To install the Raspian operating system on a Raspberry Pi 3 board from a Mac:

-1. <a href="#Download">Download disk image</a>
+1. <a href="#Download">Download Raspian disk image</a>
 0. <a href="#CalcHash">Calculate and compare SHA hash for download integrity</a>
 0. <a href="#Adapter">Insert micro-SD card via a USB adapter</a>
 0. Format micro-SD card with Raspbian image on <a href="#WinPrep">Windows</a> or <a href="#MacPrep">MacOS</a>